 My second project is the There and Back Again Socks, a lovely pattern given to me by my friend Hollie.
 I’ve picked two close-in-color yarns:

 Socks are a great portable project, and the color changes will keep the pattern exciting.

 For these projects, I’ll bring along a size 6 24″ circular and a size 1 9″ circular.
+(I love 9″ circular needles so much that I wrote a whole post about them here.)
 Not too much needle baggage!

 Plus, if I run low on projects, I can pick up a new skein of sock yarn and either knit another shawl or pair of socks!